CTPLab/GILEA/README.md

 ## Latent Eigenvalue Analysis
-With the above reconstruction models in hand, we run the LEA baseline as follows:
+With the above reconstruction models in hand, we run the analysis as follows:
 ```
     # Compute the necessary stats
     python -m main \